badamsonlab/PEmbryo/README.md

 # PEmbryo
-scripts related to PEmbryo work
+scripts and dependent files related to PEmbryo work